 - It may cause some spills

 Before we get into the details of the Lyman cyclone rotary tumbler, it is important to highlight that this tumbler is quite expensive as compared to others.
 Typically, rotary tumblers are more expensive as compared to the vibratory tumblers but this one is more towards the high-end rotary tumbler.
+That being said, there is good reason for the added expense and this is also our top pick for the best brass rotary tumbler, and overall best brass tumbler.
+It is also the tumbler I now personally use for my own brass as well.

 Its running time is also pretty good.
 It works for about 0-3 hours.
 If you don’t have budget constraints then getting your hands on this rotary tumbler would be a great investment.
 It is reliable, durable and high performance.
+It is also a wet tumbler with stainless steel pins included, so nothing stops you from starting right away.

 No more wasting bullet cases!